 The above is being provided for informational purposes only and reflects the views and opinions of Pomona.
-The statements made above are the opinions of Pomona Capital and are subject to change.
-Prospective investors should consult their financial, tax and legal advisors prior to making a commitment to any Pomona-sponsored fund.
+The statements made above are subject to change.
+Prospective investors should consult their financial, tax and legal advisors prior to making a commitment to private equity or any Pomona-sponsored fund.
 Investments in private equity involve a substantial degree of risk; there is no guarantee that any investment in a Pomona-sponsored fund will ultimately be profitable and an investor could lose some or all of its investment.
 Past performance is not indicative of future results.
 See important disclaimers and footnotes on page 4.
+Not for public distribution.